Tend perennial crops and food forests as a permaculture apprentice

 Schedule and Timing of the Program

-June: harvest berries; weed and mulch; squish bugs; prune suckers on fruit trees; shape fruit trees
+June: Harvest berries; second planting of frost-hardy plants and cool-sensitive plants; build trellises; make and use plant-based “tea” fertilizers; weed and mulch annuals and perennials; squish bugs; harvest greens; prune suckers on fruit trees; shape fruit trees

-Online learning compliments in-person permaculture apprenticeship days.
+Online learning compliments in-person permaculture apprenticeship days

 Apprenticeship Size

-Learn small-scale, non-mechanized food production.
+Learn small-scale, non-mechanized food production

 Instructors